OctaForge/libostd/doc/ranges.md

 previous in some way.

-You can use ranges with custom algorithms or standard algorithms that are implemented by OctaSTD.
+You can use ranges with custom algorithms or standard algorithms that are implemented by libostd.
 You can also iterate any input-type range directly using the range-based for loop:

 ~~~{.cc}